 In 1991 DAC found an outdoor home at Milford Sports field.
 This worked well for many years but following the owner unfortunately passing away in 2013 access to the field became difficult and in 2015, DAC moved briefly to a mid-term home at John Flamsteed Community School in Denby, and then later to Derby Rugby Club on Haslams Lane.
 Whilst we were shooting there the search for a new field resulted in one being found near Lower Hartshay and this is now the Club’s home.

-Currently the Club is not able to have more than a few archers on the field at a time, but in normal years the club has a very active calendar, on top of the county league and local open shoots.
+In normal years the club has a very active calendar, in addition to the county league and local open shoots.
 We have club tournaments at Kedleston Hall on many Sundays during the summer with a “Have A Go” on bank holidays as well as practise ‘nights’ every Wednesday and Friday evening.

 We run up to three “Open Shoots”, a National, a Windsor, and in 1998 the first “Open Long Bow” shoot, bringing Long Bow Archery on the Great Lawn full circle.